Selous Game Reserve, Tanzania

 The Selous Game Reserve has an abundance of wildlife to discover on safari, with its varied terrain providing a superb habitat for some of the most sought-after species as well as more unusual game.
 There are lion prides aplenty, leopard lounging in the riverine woodland and one of the continent’s largest populations of wild dog, one of Africa’s greatest predators.
 There are high concentrations of hippo in the reserve, who provide a constant soundtrack to your safari, as well as large herds of buffalo which roam the miombo woodland and swamps.

 Some of the rarely seen species found in the Selous include sable antelope, eland, Nyassa wildebeest and Lichtenstein’s hartebeest.
-The reserve is also home to more than 400 recorded species of bird, ranging from the endemic rufous-winged sunbird to the elusive Pel’s fishing owl.
+The reserve is also home to more than 400 recorded species of bird, even the elusive Pel’s fishing owl.
 Rhino do inhabit the Selous in small numbers but sightings are extremely rare and should not be expected, and there are no cheetah in the reserve.

 Some of the top sightings in the Selous Game Reserve include: